Corrado Invernizzi: Biography

 In theater, he appeared in The Coast of Utopia by Tom Stoppard also directed by Marco Tullio Giordana, in the role of literary critic Belinskij.
-The play received the Ubu Prize, the Le Maschere Awards and the Critic's Award in 2012.
+The play received the Ubu Awards, the Le Maschere Awards and the Critic's Award in 2012.

 In 2010, he worked with the Beijing Opera under Patrick Sommier in the play Water Margin by Shi Nai'an.

-In the new television series Marco Polo, released on 12 December 2014 and produced by Netflix and The Weinstein Company, he plays Maffeo Polo, brother of Niccolò and Marco's uncle.
+In the new television series Marco Polo, released on 12 December 2014 and produced by Netflix, he plays Maffeo Polo, brother of Niccolò and Marco's uncle.

 In 2016, he was part of the cast of Genius, the first US television series produced by National Geographic.
 The series was created by Ron Howard and is based on the life of Albert Einstein.
 He played the role of French physicist Pierre Curie.

-The same year he also was a protagonist of an episode of the British series Doctor Who, titled Extremis, released on 20 May 2017 on BBC One.
+The same year he also appeared as a protagonist in an episode of the British TV series Doctor Who, titled 'Extremis,' released on 20 May 2017 on BBC One.

 In 2018 he co-starred in The Name of the Rose, the drama series based on the international bestseller novel of the same name by Umberto Eco, where he plays the role of Michele of Cesena.

-In June 2018, he was cast in Ford v.
-Ferrari, where he was directed by James Mangold, playing Enzo Ferrari's right hand Franco Gozzi.
+Invernizzi's career also includes voice-over work (or voice acting) with The Bears' Famous Invasion of Sicily directed by Lorenzo Mattotti that premiered at the Cannes Film Festival in 2019, where he played the role of the Grand Duke.

 He is a tenor and studied opera singing at Conservatorio Giacomo Puccini in La Spezia.